hieuvp/learning-python/advanced-tutorials/sets/README.md

 ## Usages

-Sets are a powerful tool in Python since they have the ability to calculate differences and intersections between other sets.
+> Sets are a powerful tool in Python since they have the ability to calculate differences
-For example, say you have a list of participants in events A and B:
+> and intersections between other sets.

 ### `intersection()`